Eric-Guerra-Ribeiro/veik-defense/README.md

   ```

 ## Instructions
+The game is fairly intuitive and can be played only using the mouse.

-To play the game, choose the map and either the mode Campaign (8 waves of increasing difficulty) or Endless (infinite waves).
+To play the game, choose the map and either the mode Campaign (8 waves of increasing difficulty) or Endless (infinite waves) by clicking the desired option with the mouse.

 Each defense tower has a different damage (D) and fire rate (F).
 Resource towers have profit gains (P) and production rate (R).